hannobraun/fornjot/README.md

 ## About

 Experimental CAD system, written in the Rust programming language.
+Uses [function representation](https://en.wikipedia.org/wiki/Function_representation) (also known as *implicit functions* or *signed distance functions*) to define geometry.

 The following models are currently available: